lammps/lammps/doc/src/compute_property_atom.rst

   .. parsed-literal::

-           USER-MESONT package per-atom properties:
+           MESONT package per-atom properties:
            buckling = buckling flag used in mesoscopic simulation of nanotubes

 Examples
 """"""""